 Alongside Core magazine, WBS publishes a range of other thought leadership content.

-The Core Insights LinkedIn newsletter launched in December to share the School’s research and with business and organisation leaders.
-It has already attracted nearly 30,000 subscribers.
+The Core Insights LinkedIn newsletter was launched in December to share the School’s research and with business and organisation leaders.
+It has already attracted more than 30,000 subscribers.

 WBS launched a new leadership-focused podcast, Lead Out Loud, in January.
 Each month a WBS academic and an industry expert join host Bron Mills for an informal but insightful conversation.